modraws/lowercasinator/README.md

 replugged users have installed replugged, they're probably not the type to use this kind of dumbfuck theme anyway
 ## "uhhh i don't like that some specific kind of text is lowercased how do i undo that"
 nerd
-i suggest you manually copy-paste the exception list to your custom css thing
+i suggest you manually copy the exception list found at the bottom [the source file which is for some fucked up reason called "mingefuck.css"](https://github.com/modraws/lowercasinator/blob/main/mingefuck.css), and paste it into your quickcss or custom css thingy idk
 that way you can change which strings of text are locked to lowercase